MosesOpiyo/awwward/README.md

 This application is developed using Python3.8, Django, HTML and Bootstrap

-# Support or Contribution
+# contacts
-Email me! @josephmbugus!6@gmail.com
+moses.junior@student.moringaschool.com
+0110464540

 # License
 MIT License

-Copyright (c) 2021 thuojose
+Copyright (c) 2021 MosesOpiyo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: